bruvio/FastAPI-on-K8s-with-Helm/README.md

 ## Future Enhancements

 - use an ingress controller and deploy via ingress
-- use a certificate for TLS/HTTPS managment ()
+- use a certificate for TLS/HTTPS managment
 - instead of passing credentials to the pod via secret, use a role
 - create ECR repos and store images there
-- update the github workflow to build,tag and push images to ECR using semver
+- update the github workflow to build, tag and push images to ECR using semver
 - add stages for terraform checks (trivy?)
 - add stages for security checks (safety?)
 - add terraform plan/apply stages to automatically deploy to AWS